GeekLifeNow/geeklifenow.github.io/_posts/2019-12-16-VMware-VMwareTools-Update.md

 _A newer version of VMware Tools is available for this virtual machine._

-I upgrade it...then I see another...upgrade...now I've forgotten what I came to do in the fist place!
+I upgrade it...then I see another...upgrade...now I've forgotten what I came to do in the first place!

 ## Enter PowerCLI